Managing risk to generate sustainable, long-term returns.

 Our goal at MTAA Super is to grow and protect your retirement savings over the long-term.

 Environmental, social and governance (ESG) risks and opportunities can have a material impact on investment outcomes.
 How a company is managed, how it operates, and how it impacts the environment and society all affect a company’s likelihood of long-term and sustainable success.

-Some ESG factors include, but are not limited to:
+ESG factors and risks can be broad.
+They include, but are not limited to:

 natural resource conservation

 risk management regulatory compliance